 The online MS in Regulatory Science program prepares professionals with the knowledge and skills necessary to contribute to drug and biologics regulation and pharmaceutical product lifecycles.
 The program primarily focuses on drugs and biologics, although aspects of diagnostics, devices, and nutritional products are also addressed.
 The strength of the program is its science-driven understanding of drug and biologic product development and regulation.
 The program covers regulatory affairs in a global manner, including the application of regulatory principles worldwide.

 The MS in Regulatory Science is 30 credits (five, 6-credit courses).
-More information is available here.
+More information about the MS in Regulatory Science program is available here.